Not Currently on View

 Born Robert Clark in New Castle, Indiana, the artist changed his last name upon moving to New York City in 1954.
 In the early 1960s, Indiana explored the style of hard-edged painting that his friends such as Ellsworth Kelly were exploring.
 His interest in words, however, distinguished his works from other abstract painters of the time.
 Indiana had a long-standing interest in the written word, having been inspired by poets such as Gertrude Stein early in his career.
 His composition for LOVE is innovative in the way it dissolves divisions between seeing and reading, as well as figure and ground.
 Indiana has described the character of his work as “verbal-visual.”

-Purchased from (Talbot Gallery, New York) by the John Herron Art Institute, now the Indianapolis Museum of Art, in 1967.
+Purchased from (Talbot Gallery, New York, New York) by the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art, in 1967.